Goziechukwu/muse_school/README.md

 ### Register Section

 The Register Section can be found in the drop down menu at "My Acount".
 It contains the Sign-Up form for site visitors who would love to register on the platform.
-Registered users can buy courses, but site visitors can only read the description of the courses.

 <img src="./static/images/register-section.PNG" alt="SignUp Section for Registration">